mcuntz/mcplot/README.rst

    python mcplot_test.py -t pdf -p test1.pdf

-writes the plot into the PDF `test1.pdf` using the sans-serif font `DejaVuSans` that comes with Matplotlib.
+writes the plot into the PDF file `test1.pdf` using the sans-serif font `DejaVuSans` that comes with Matplotlib.
 It will use the serif font DejaVueSerif with the command line option `-s`.
 It will use LaTeX to render text with the `-u` option. `-u -s` uses LaTeX standard Computer Modern font.
 It uses MyriadPro as sans-serif font in LaTeX, which must be installed (see section `Myriad Pro`_).

 By default, ``mcPlot`` plots onto a DIN A4 page, which facilitates choices of font sizes, etc. The output can easily be cropped with the